tanaikech/ToolsForMCPServer/README.md

 * `summarize_file_on_google_drive(fileId, prompt)`: Summarizes a file on Google Drive based on a given prompt.
 * `generate_roadmap_to_google_sheets(description, exportPDF, goal, sheetId, sheetIndex, sheetName, spreadsheetId, spreadsheetUrl)`: Generates a roadmap in Google Sheets, with options to export as PDF.
 * `description_web_site(urls)`: Describes websites using their URLs.
-* `change_permission_of_file_on_google_drive`: This is used to modify the access permissions of a specific file or folder on Google Drive for a given user.

 # Usage